FailAcademy/learning/wdp-vancouver/_slides/week-02/01a-cli.md

 * `..`
 * `~`

-Split into three groups (one per alias).
-Research the alias, and describe a situation where you would use it.
+Research the aliases above, what is the difference and an example situation where you would use them.

 ???